rockwithab/palworld-personal-game-server-manager/FrontEnd/README.md

-# MC-INDEX
+# BAG-INDEX

-A collection of front end components for MC-INDEX
+A collection of front end components for BAG-INDEX